Glossary of Vision Insurance Terms

 carrier The insurance company or HMO offering a health plan.

-co-insurance The amount of money you are required to pay for services, after your insurance deductible has been met.
-Co-insurance is often specified as a percentage.
-For example, if your employer or insurance company pays 80 percent of the fee for a service under your plan, your co-insurance amount is 20 percent.
+coinsurance A vision insurance plan member's share of the costs of a health care service after the deductible has been met.
+Coinsurance usually is stated as a percentage of the amount the insurance company allows to be charged for a given service.
+For example, if your insurance company pays 80 percent of the allowed fee for a service under your plan, your coinsurance is 20 percent.

 coverage The eye care services listed as benefits in a vision insurance plan.